-A good hold of vocabulary is vital to score high is CAT examination.
-Without a sound knowledge of vocabulary, the CAT verbal section will become quite impossible to solve. – be it reading comprehension or sentence correction, the candidate is going face difficulty in solving the questions without having a good grip on difficult words.
+A good hold of vocabulary is vital to score high in the CAT examination.
+Without a sound knowledge of vocabulary, the CAT verbal section will become quite impossible to solve. – be it reading comprehension or sentence correction, the candidate is going to face difficulty in solving the questions without having a good grip on difficult words.

 Let’s have a look at this CAT level reading comprehension passage: